iamvitalyo/jin/readme.txt

 - all possibility
 - each person have personal solar system with personal planets.
-- if we can travel in time we can travel in space, teleport ....
+- if we can travel in time we can travel in space, teleport
+- Eye works on the principle of infinity, the similary will be work our computers.
+....

 Sorry if something wrong, i repeat the woman by 5 is brain, i am not woman, so i can do mistake.